 Mongane is a veteran and stalwart of the African struggle; he is a writer and a Fullbright scholar who is also an African intellectual if being an intellectual means permanently incubating and innovating ideas to contribute to quality of life and a liveable world for all forms of life.

 Mongane on Wiki

-Likhwa is completing his MA in Philosophy, with a dissertation entitled ‘Hegel’s critical response to scepticism in the Phenomenology of Spirit’.
-He is a research assistant to Professor Alex Broadbent (Executive Dean Humanities).
-Likhwa also works as a researcher for a non-profit organisation called iARi, an organisation involved in a project investigating the African family as an African Primary Institution (API).
+Likhwa obtained his MA (Distinction) in Philosophy, with a dissertation entitled 'Hegel's critical response to scepticism in the Phenomenology of Spirit'.
+He is a research assistant to Prof Alex Broadbent and also works as a researcher for a non-profit organisation called iARi, an organisation involved in a project investigating the African family as an African Primal Institution (API).
 Likhwa has research interests in Philosophy of Science and Philosophy of Medicine, in particular, the epistemology and metaphysics of medicine.
 His work on decolonising medicine attempts to offer an account of the nature of medicine that inherits much of the Western medical framework but broadens out the criteria in a way that permits alternative practices from minority traditions to count as medicine.

 Ben is a senior lecturer in philosophy at The University of Johannesburg (UJ).
 Prior to joining UJ in 2015 he lectured at The University of Birmingham, having been awarded a PhD by Nottingham University in 2012.